barcek/thru.js/README.md

 ### Test files

-The npm packages `mocha`, `sinon` and `ts-node` are used for testing and the test files can be run with the following command:
+The npm packages `mocha`, `chai`, `sinon` and `ts-node` are used for testing and the test files can be run with the following command:

 ```shell
 mocha